Area 1 Security raises $25 million for AI tools to protect against phishing

 The company’s cloud-based Horizon software detects and halts a range of phishing attacks, including those carrying ransomware and malware payloads.
 A business email compromise filter provides a measure of protection for the C-Suite, while anti-web-phishing measures — including page blocks and real-time notifications — inform administrators of thwarted campaigns.

 Horizon, which employs a distributed, recursive domain name service (DNS) for monitoring and detection, also protects mobile and roaming users from phishing attempts.
-(In a survey from Wandera, over half of all organizations said they’d experienced at least one mobile phishing incident last year.)
+(In a survey from Wandera, over half of all organizations said they had experienced at least one mobile phishing incident last year.)
 Via integrations on network edge devices, it enhances defenses with preemptive actions using dynamic web crawling, instant link crawls, in-the-wild sandboxing, user impersonation, computer vision, and other techniques.

 Under the hood, Horizon leverages declarative rules, supervised and unsupervised machine learning models, and lexical pattern assessments for attack correlation and emergent campaign identification focused on small pattern analytics.
 Over 100 models in total continuously learn, score, and self-improve, taking into account variables like message bodies, network traffic, headers, attachments, payloads, and natural language.
 Sensors discover potential campaign infrastructure and aggregate attack data from relay points that actors use to launch their campaigns.
 Area 1 says it crawls over 6 billion pages and 220 million top-level domains every few weeks to find telltale patterns.
 It then stores this information in a 6-petabyte data warehouse of attack events, records, and more than 250 billion attack metadata records.